(Click to enlarge/Back arrow to return)

 9. Henry Moon Tavern & Inn, Babcock Blvd. – foundation of what is believed to be an original area settlement established by our patriarch.

-For additional information and photos, see the “Table of Contents” for each Pearce-associated family at E-gen.info .
+* This tour, whether real or virtual, is designed to begin at the corner of Rt.
+910 & Pearce Mill Road and travel EITHER east then south on Babcock to the Park OR south along Pearce Mill Road, stopping at the various sites before completing the circle.
+For additional information and photos, see the “Table of Contents” for each Pearce-associated family at E-gen.info and/or the “Friends of North Park” Facebook page.
 Various maps of the park are available at the Administration Building or by Googling “North Park Allegheny Co PA map.”
 If you take our tour, we’d like to get your impressions in the inquiries box below or by e-mail, and we will share them with our readers.